ajitgoel/Notes/BillTrust-TechLead.md

 - A mindset towards quality and an ability to write unit tests utilizing a unit test framework such as NUnit or Protractor
 - Well-honed skills in source control management using tools such as Git/GitLab
 - Experience with Amazon Web Services (AWS) or other cloud infrastructure
-- Experience with some of the following preferred: Jenkins, Docker, Nginx, Terraform, event-driven architecture, queuing
+- Experience with some of the following preferred: Jenkins, Docker, Nginx, Terraform, ==event-driven architecture, queuing==
 - An understanding of Agile/Scrum techniques
 - Ability to communicate and collaborate cross-functionally, and work well with a team-oriented environment
 - Experience in a SaaS, software, product-centric or payments business nice-to-have